UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

   history of the amounts they have donated.
 This structure should be populated at first with at least five donors, with between 1 and 3 donations each
 * The script should prompt the user (you) to choose from a menu of 2 actions:
-  'Send a Thank You' or 'Create a Report'.
+  'Send a Thank Yo' or 'Create a Report'.

 .. nextslide:: Sending a Thank You

-* If the user (you) selects 'Send a Thank You', prompt for a Full Name.
+* If the user (you) selects 'Send a Thank Yo', prompt for a Full Name.

   * If the user types 'list', show them a list of the donor names and re-prompt
   * If the user types a name not in the list, add that name to the data